-Mayor must approve SDBIP within 28 days after approval of the budget and ensure that annual performance contracts are concluded in accordance with s 57(2) of the MSA.
+Accounting officer submits to the mayor no later than 14 days after approval of annual performance contracts MFMA s 75, 87 are concluded in accordance with s 57(2) of the MSA.
 Mayor to ensure that the annual performance agreements are linked to the measurable performance objectives approved with the budget and SDBIP.
-The mayor submits the
+The mayor submits the approved SDBIP and performance agreements to council, MEC for local government and makes public within 14 days after approval MFMA s 53; MSA s 38-45, 57(2)